agbowman/.prg-formatter/README.md

 Download folder from https://github.com/agbowman/.prg-formatter to your desired location on your computer.
 Open a project containing .prg file.
 Go to extensions in vscode -> click on the three dots -> install from VSIX -> select the .vsix file from the folder you downloaded.
 Reload vscode.
 Open .prg file.
 If needed: Right click on the file -> Format Document.

+## TO ADD MORE YOURSELF

+to create your own extension with yo code:

+npm install -g yo generator-code yo code
+Select New Language Support
+Enter prg

+or to update the the current language in this extension:

+npm install vsce
+add to customprg.tmLanguage.json or language-configuration.json
+vsce package
+new .vsix file will be created in the folder install the .vsix file in vscode

 ## Features

 The `.prg` language extension offers several visual aids to enhance your experience with the `.prg` language.